What is Market Segmentation: meaning, examples, and tips

 All the above-mentioned points lead to what you as a professional are seeking most of all – better sales, higher revenue, and improved ROI.
 Here’s a handy infographic on market segmentation:

 The more you segment, the more targeted your campaigns will be.
 You can segment leads and clients however you deem best.
 However, there are five main market segmentation examples, and you can use them as the basis to start your segmentation process.

 This type of market segmentation is the most popular and can be used as the basic one.
 To segment clients according to their demographics, you need to know the following:

 - marital status, etc.

-- Geographic segmentation: This type of segmentation is based on your lead’s physical location.
-This will help you avoid any cultural faux pas, use country-specific peculiarities in your favor, create campaigns that address location-specific needs, and send your campaigns on time.
+This market segmentation example is based on your lead’s physical location.
+This will help you avoid any cultural faux pas, use country-specific peculiarities in your favor, create campaigns that address location-specific needs, and send them on time.
 Here’s the data you’ll need:

 - area type (urban, suburban, rural)